manticoreos/manticore/HACKING.md

 The GDB session has a hardware breakpoint at `start_kernel`, which is where your debugging session begins.

-When setting your own breakpoints, remember to use the `hbreak`, which uses hardware breakpoints and works more reliabily with OS running under QEMU/KVM.
+When setting your own breakpoints, remember to use the `hbreak`, which uses hardware breakpoints and works more reliably with OS running under QEMU/KVM.